 Once a student has passed the GED Ready test, they may sign up for the official GED test.
 The official test must be taken in person at an authorized center- it is not an "online" test- it is "computer-based".
 The Fort Smith Adult Education Center is an authorized Pearson Vue Testing Center, and we will offer official GED testing here beginning in mid-January (by appointment only).The Arkansas Department of Career Education is charging $16 for the official tests, instead of the full $120.
 However, we are offering offer "vouchers" to cover the costs to students who qualify.
 Remember- the Fort Smith Adult Education Center is here to provide instruction and testing for our students to prepare them for college and careers.
 We are ready to help you pass the new GED 2014.
 AND IT IS STILL FREE!

 Details about the new GED 2014 test here.

-This class is provided for a nominal fee to cover the textbook, audio tapes, and classroom instruction.
+This Conversational Spanish class is provided for a nominal fee to cover the textbook, and classroom instruction.
 The class meets two days per week, two hours per class, for five weeks.

 The class emphasizes conversational Spanish skills.
 The instructor is willing to customize the class according to the needs of the individual participants.
 For example, if the students need industrial vocabulary, the instructor will develop a curriculum to address industrial vocabulary needs.

 The business and computer classes at the Adult Education Center are designed with the adult learner in mind.
 All classes are taught using a hands-on approach.
 Each class is designed to be enjoyable and stress free.
 The MS Office courses are $80 and include a USB Flash drive, textbook, and class instruction.
-Our FREE classes include Microsoft IT certification, Digital Literacy, Social Networking, Google Apps for Teachers, and Technology for Career Success.
+Our FREE classes include Digital Literacy, Social Networking, Google Apps, and Technology for Career Success.

 English as a Second Language (ESL)